Awards and Prizes

 - • an estimate of all costs associated with your event / project.

-Open to currently enrolled Penn students, the Universe in Verse Prize recognizes and encourages the writing of poetry about or engaging with science.
+Do you have a project that combines scientific and poetic exploration?
+Open to currently enrolled Penn students, the Universe in Verse Prize encourages the writing of poetry that engages with science.
 Applicants should propose to undertake or complete a poetic project that connects with science — its discoveries, its human histories, its processes — or with scientific thinking.
-Funded annually by Maria Popova (C'07).

 - • a short cover letter briefly introducing yourself and your proposed project, describing any relevant coursework or experiences that prepare you to undertake your project;